MediaComem/comem-archidep/subjects/automated-testing/README.md

 * **Finding bugs is more difficult** than with unit tests.
   When an integration test fails, since multiple components are combined, it may be unclear which one is causing the bug.
+* Integration tests are **more complex and harder to write** than unit tests by definition, since they combine multiple components.